JHU-PL-Lab/www-fpse/assignments/project.md

 ```
 See [Simon Tatham's Puzzle Collection](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/) for a bunch of ideas for games with running demos.

-* Another idea is a To-do or scheduling or memo command-line app
 * For all command-line apps some ways to beef them up once the basic app is working include
   1. Replace the command line with a web server interface a la `Cohttp_async` mentioned below which could be invoked on the command line by `curl`
   ```sh